moheladwy/moheladwy/README.md

 ## Hi there 👋
-My name is Mohamed Hussein Al-adawy, I am 21 years old, and I am a Senior Student at the Faculty of Computer Science and Artificial Intelligence at Cairo University.
+My name is Mohamed Hussein Al-Adawy, I am 21 years old, and I am a Senior Student at the Faculty of Computer Science and Artificial Intelligence at Cairo University.

 ## - 🌱 I’m currently learning:
 - Software Engineering and its cycle.